Kettering: Air

+There are five airports within two hours' drive of the town: Heathrow, Luton, East Midlands, Birmingham and Stansted.
+Luton and East Midlands can be reached directly by train, while Stansted and Heathrow can be reached by changing in London.
+Sywell Aerodrome, located 6 mi south-west of Kettering, caters for private flying, flight training and corporate flights.

 Sport

 The multi-purpose sports and business facility at the Kettering Conference Centre provides both a leisure centre, health club, children's activity and conference centre all in one venue.
 It is also the home to Volleyball England's National Volleyball Centre.

+Snooker

+The 2024 world snooker champion Kyren Wilson is from Kettering.

 Football

 Kettering Town is the town's football club, who as of the 2021–22 season play in the National League North, the sixth tier of English football.
 Kettering Town played their home matches at Rockingham Road in the town until 2011.
 Following spells at Nene Park in Irthlingborough and Steel Park in Corby, the team currently plays at Latimer Park in Burton Latimer.

 Rugby

 Kettering is home to Kettering Rugby Football Club (KRFC), located in Waverley Road on the eastern side of the town.
-After a period of playing under Uppingham Public School Rules the club formally adopted RFU rules in 1875 and quickly became a significant participant in both the local community and the fast-developing Rugby scene in the East Midlands.
+After a period of playing under Uppingham Public School Rules the club formally adopted RFU rules in 1875 and became a significant participant in both the local community and the fast-developing Rugby scene in the East Midlands.
 In the early days games were played on a number of sites including farmers' fields and council-owned grounds.
 It was during this period, prior to adopting a home of their own, that the club developed its high profile in the town.